 Share codes can also be used to verify the right to rent.

-How to get a share code to prove pre-settled status
+How to prove pre-settled status

 To prove pre-settled status, the employee should follow the same process as that of someone with settled status.
 Even though someone with pre-settled status does not have permission to remain in the UK indefinitely, it does not mean they do not have the right to work.
 However, this right is time-limited, so an employer may need to carry out further checks during the course of their employment before the employee’s permission expires.